 If your self-tape is larger than this, you can do one or two things.
 First, reduce the resolution.
 Your smartphone or mirrorless camera may be able to shoot in 4K or even 8K but your self-tape will most likely be watched on a phone.
 So, when you export your video choose either 720p or 1080p as your resolution.
 The smaller the resolution the smaller the file size.

 The other thing you can do to reduce your file size is to compress it when exporting the file.
 Sometimes editing software will refer to compression as a quality setting.
 Alternatively, you may be able to set the bitrate of your video.
 The higher the bitrate the better the visual quality, but also the larger the file size.

 If you cannot make your video file small enough when exporting it from your video editor don’t worry.
 You can transcode your video using a free program called Handbrake.
 You can download it for Windows, Mac, and Linux computers.
 It will let you transcode your videos from any format to mp4, change the resolution to 720p, and compress the file without losing too much visual quality.

 Use Handbrake to create a 720p mp4 video that is about 50MB.

 A quick warning.
-Just as you don’t want files that are too large neither do you want them to be really small.
-In the US really small video files will oftentimes be considered too low a quality for consideration.
+Just as you don’t want files that are too large neither do you want them to be too small.
+In the US small video files will oftentimes be considered too low a quality for consideration.